jajokine/Collaborative-Filtering-via-Gaussian-Mixtures/README.md

 The fourth project for the MIT MicroMasters Program course on Machine Learning with Python concentrated on unsupervised learning and collaborative filtering.
 The task of the project was to create a Generative Model that would predict the missing entries of a movie-based database where only a fraction of movie ratings were filled by the users.

-The goal was to construct a model so that each user's rating profile would come from a mixture model, in the way that there are K types of users, and in the context of each user, we should sample a user type and then the rating profile from the Gaussian distribution associated with the type (i.e. modeling the probability distribution of each class with a Gaussian distribution).
+To be more precise, the goal was to construct a model so that each user's rating profile would come from a Gaussian Mixture Model, in the way that there are K types of users, and in the context of each user, we should sample a user type and then the rating profile from the Gaussian distribution associated with the type (i.e. modeling the probability distribution of each class with a Gaussian distribution).

-The mixture was then to be estimated with the Expectation Maximization (EM) algorithm in two steps: by iterately assigning users to different types (E-step), and subsequently re-estimating the Gaussians associated with each type (M-step).
+The mixture was estimated with the Expectation Maximization (EM) algorithm in two steps: by iterately assigning users to different types (E-step), and subsequently re-estimating the Gaussians associated with each type (M-step).
 Once the right mixture were to be found, it would be used to predict all the missing values in the movie-rating matrix.

-The project started by incorporting the Generative Model first to K-means clustering and then moving towards a Gaussian Mixture Model.
+First, a K-means model was implemented to assign each points solely to one cluster based on the means and variances of the cluster centerpoints
+(i.e. hard assigning of clusters) before moving to calculating the clusters with the log-likelihoods of the datapoints (i.e. soft assigning of clusters).
+The mixture was estimated with the Expectation Maximization (EM) algorithm in two steps: by iterately assigning users to different types (E-step), and subsequently re-estimating the Gaussians associated with each type (M-step).
+Once the right mixture were to be found, it would be used to predict all the missing values in the movie-rating matrix.

-Additional helper functions were given to complete the project in two weeks of time.
+For model selection, all the models were then compared with the Bayesian Information Criterion (BIC) which captures the tradeoff between the log-likelihood of the data, and the number of parameters that the model uses.
+Finally, additional helper functions were given to complete the project in two weeks of time.

 DATASET